rfquejada/HUSTLELBI/README.md

     - Only signed in users can access their `in progress` and `awaiting` tab as client and `direct offers` tab as freelancer

 ### Important Notes:
+1. run `npm install` to install all necessary modules. this should also take care of the Tailwind set up.
+2. If you don't have node JS, I assume you would be using WSL, installation can be found here: https://github.com/nvm-sh/nvm#installing-and-updating, restart terminal, run `nvm install stable`
+3. in case tailwind does not automatically render you should be able to find instructions here: https://tailwindcss.com/docs/guides/create-react-app
-1. uncomment `import "./index.css";` to enable Tailwind, enabling Tailwind strips off all styling from HTML so it can be confusing if pushed like this
+4. uncomment `import "./index.css";` to enable Tailwind, enabling Tailwind strips off all styling from HTML so it can be confusing if pushed like this
-2. add dummy data
+5. add dummy data
-3. all UI logic should be working right now, contact [@cazhiareese] if you have questions
+6. all UI logic should be working right now, contact [@cazhiareese] if you have questions
-4. you can always fix and modify the rendered data, it should be understandable enough using basic HTML, just don't modify the functions
+7. you can always fix and modify the rendered data, it should be understandable enough using basic HTML, just don't modify the functions
-5. check `./Components/Post.js` to know how to render a dialog box using Tailwind.
+8. check `./Components/Post.js` to know how to render a dialog box using Tailwind.
 The principle should be the same, the dialog box will close when cancel is clicked.

 Thank you!
 Good luck HUSTLELBI!